hamerlinski/slides-oop/slides/03-methods-and-encapsulation/slides.md

 # Evilness of ~~getters~~ and ~~setters~~
 ## Why they are evil?
-“It is convenient to have these ~~getters~~, you may say.
+"It is convenient to have these ~~getters~~, you may say.
 We are all used to them.
 If we want to convert it into JSON, they will be very helpful. (..)
 There are many examples, where ~~getters~~ are being actively used.
 This is not because they are so effective.
-This is because we’re so procedural in our way of thinking.
-We don’t trust our objects.
-We only trust the data they store. ”
+This is because we're so procedural in our way of thinking.
+We don't trust our objects.
+We only trust the data they store. "
 <br>Yegor Bugayenko

 ---